A House Through Time

 A House Through Time is a documentary television series made by Twenty Twenty Television for BBC Two.
 The first series aired in 2018, a second in 2019, a third in 2020, and a fourth in 2021, with each examining the history of a single residential building in an English city.
+A fifth series, in 2024, features apartment blocks in London and Berlin.

-The programme is presented by David Olusoga, who studied history at the University of Liverpool in the early 1990s and is Professor of Public History at Manchester University.
+The programme is presented by David Olusoga, who is Professor of Public History at Manchester University.
 The series consultant is design historian Professor Deborah Sugg Ryan, of the University of Portsmouth, who also appears in each episode.

 Episodes

 Series 1 (2018)

 The first series features the house at 62 Falkner Street in the Canning area of Liverpool.

 Series 2 (2019)

 Series two featured 5 Ravensworth Terrace, a Georgian-era terraced house in the Summerhill area of Newcastle-upon-Tyne and began broadcast on BBC Two on 8 April 2019.
 As a result of research conducted for the programme, a plaque was unveiled there, commemorating a former resident (1841–1857), the naturalist Joshua Alder, on 26 September 2018 by Olusoga and the Lord Mayor of Newcastle, David Down.
 The house has been Grade II listed since June 1976.